James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Thin People, Fat People & Latin Lovers (2000)

-In a July 2000 talk in London (UCL) — later published by The Observer — Watson stated:
+In a July 2000 talk in London (UCL) — later published by The Observer — Watson suggested:

 “Thin equals discontent.
 Content people have weight on them.
 That is why we hire thin people, because they are discontent and will work harder.”

-Later at a different talk in October 2000 at UC Berkeley, Watson stated:
+Later at a different talk in October 2000 at UC Berkeley, Watson uttered:

 “Whenever you interview fat people, you feel bad, because you know you’re not going to hire them.”

 (This is funny as hell to me.
 I also do not share this belief but it is reasonable to think that someone with a healthy BMI will be less bogged down by health issues and thus more productive than someone who is obese.
-I’m also curious if Watson was just kind of joking around with loose beliefs… perhaps he thought maybe true, kind of funny.
-We do know that there’s a correlation between certain thin phenotypes and IQ… but there are still high IQ fat people.)
+Watson may have also been quasi-trolling with some partial hypotheses for comedic effect.
+There is a correlation between certain thin phenotypes and IQ… obviously there are still high IQ fat people.)

 “That’s why you have Latin Lovers.
 You’ve never heard of an English lover.
 Only an English patient.”

-Not sure the context or direction he was going here… kind of comedic.
+Not sure the context or direction he was going here… random musings for comedic effect?
 Seems like unserious random commentary.

-A Berkeley faculty member stated that Watson “crossed over the line.”
+In response to this talk, a Berkeley faculty member suggested that Watson “crossed over the line.”

 Pretty Girls & Stupidity (Lower 10%) (2003)